FortinetCloudCSE/PublicCloud105-FortiFlex/content/01-introduction/_index.md

 chapter: true
 ---

-### Welcome to Public Cloud 105: FortiCloud Organizations & FortiFlex
+### Welcome to Public Cloud 105: FortiFlex & FortiCloud Organizations

-In this brief workshop, we'll explore the FortiFlex feature set.
+In this workshop, we'll explore the FortiFlex feature set.
 We will show examples and limitations of the Organizations capabilities.
 Finally, we'll explore FortiFlex entitlements within an Org structure and provide examples of the FortiFlex API.
+{{< figure src="flex-intro.png" alt="FortiFlex Intro" class="center" >}}

 ### Learning Objectives
+- Lean how FortiFlex can simplify Fortinet Product Licensing across much of the product portfolio
-- Uncover FortiCloud Organizations basic terminology and concepts
+- Discover FortiCloud Organizations basic terminology and concepts
-- Understand how FortiFlex operates in a multi-tenant environment
+- Understand how FortiFlex operates in a single & multi-tenant environment
 - Learn how to use the FortiFlex API to manage configurations and entitlements

 ### Primary Use Cases
+- Enterprises
+   - prepaid/flexible licensing
 - MSSP
-  - FortiFlex licensing for customers and/or offered in MSSP Marketplaces
+  - FortiFlex PAY-as-you-Go licensing for customers and/or offered in MSSP Marketplaces
   - Partner/Enterprise/Customer Consolidation & Organization of (FortiCloud Accounts, Users, and Assets)
 - FortiSASE
 {{< figure src="org-useCase.png" alt="FortiCloud Organizations Use Cases" class="center" >}}